Methods and technologies / Characterization and measurements | Research Center for Electronic and Optical Materials

 Atomic force microscopy (AFM) is used to evaluate nano-sized surface.

 AFM image of a semiconductor surface.
-Parallel diagonal stripes show atomic steps just one atomic layer high.
-This confirms an extremely smooth crystal surface, precisely controlled at the atomic level.
+Parallel diagonal stripes show atomic steps just one layer high, confirming a precisely controlled, smooth crystal surface.
 Nanostructures via droplet epitaxy.
-Top: schematic of crystallization.
-Bottom: 4 AFM images of GaAs QDs/Qdashes and InAs QDs (50 to 200nm), demonstrating diverse shape control at the atomic level.
+Top: droplet formation/crystallization.
+Bottom: 4 AFM images of GaAs QDs/Qdashes and InAs QDs (50-200nm), showing diverse shape control.

 X-ray diffraction